fresheneesz/bitcoinThroughputAnalysis/README.md

 And that's not solvable for x (transactions), because there are multiple solutions for transactions and transactions', meaning that the max tps depends on how many transactions you start with in the blockchain.
 So instead I decided to solve the numbers with guess and check in excel.

-# Apendix D - Derivation of equations for assumeutxo
+# Appendix D - Derivation of equations for assumeutxo

 The time it will take to download the necessary parts of the blockchain with assumeutxo at a given date can be given by: